hugok79/moksha-moon-module/README.md

 Donations to [Bodhi Linux](https://www.bodhilinux.com/donate/) would be greatly appreciated and keep our distro moving along.
 But if you like the work we do for Bodhi and wish to see more of it, we'd be happy about a donation.
 You can donate via [PayPal](https://www.paypal.com/paypalme/rbtylee).

-## Liscense
+## License

-This software is released under the same License used in many of the other Enlightenment projects.
+This software is released under the same license as many of the other Enlightenment projects.
 It is a custom license but fully Open Source.
 Please see the included [COPYING](https://github.com/rbtylee/moksha-moon-module/blob/master/COPYING) file and, for a less legalese explanation, [COPYING-PLAIN](https://github.com/rbtylee/moksha-moon-module/blob/master/COPYING-PLAIN).

 Simply put, this software is free to use, modify, and redistribute as you see fit.
 I would like you to please keep the copyright notice the same in any modifications.